- Trimming & Removal

-By the end you have these weird blackspots or dead growth made by the acidic, digestive fluids of the rabbit.
+By the end you have unattractive black spots or dead growth made by the acidic, digestive fluids of the rabbit.

 So what do you do when rabbits begin to eat up your garden or chew up your grass and newly planted trees and shrubs?
 Below are some tips and tricks to minimize the damage these pesky animals create.